matthewstewart/hybrid-server/README.md

 # Hybrid API Server
 In Development.
-An API that serves both centralized and decentralized content.
+An API that serves both centralized and decentralized content keys to [Hybrid-Client](https://github.com/matthewstewart/hybrid-client).

 ## Install
 In your terminal: